xinshuzou/xinshuzou92.github.io/_pages/about.md

 - Surface molecular structure defects and laser-induced damage threshold of fused silica during a manufacturing process <a href='https://www.nature.com/articles/s41598-017-18249-2'> Scientific Reports 2017
 - Improvement of laser damage thresholds of fused silica by ultrasonic-assisted hydrofluoric acid etching <a href='https://iopscience.iop.org/article/10.1088/1674-1056/26/11/118104/meta'> Chinese Physics B, 2017

+# 🎖 Skills

+I am familiar with the operation of equipment that was used to characterize structure and properties in my daily research work such as STEM, HRTEM, SEM, XRD, FT-IR, Raman, AFM, UV-vis-NIR, FIB and I am good at analysing TEM, STEM, SEM images of nanomaterials and bridging understanding of properties of nanomaterials with their nanostructure at the atomic level.

 # 🎖 Honors and Awards